Introduction to Title III – Asian American Native American Pacific Islander Serving Institution (AANAPISI) at Coastline Community College

 Coastline's STAR Program helps you complete your coursework faster so that you can get in, get out, and get working!
 Many STAR students are also just looking for a fast–track path to a 4–year university, and STAR helps them accumulate the units they need to transfer.Learn more

 Onsite and online tutoring is available for many Coastline courses.
 Students can get assistance with any type of writing or math–related assignments.
 Course–specific tutors are also available for many departments.Learn more

 Supplemental Instruction (SI) is a tutoring service in which a former student returns to a class as an expert peer tutor.
-SI leaders attend all lecture and lab sessions as well as conduct a weekly review session (typically 1–2 hours) with students.Learn more
+SI leaders attend all lecture and lab sessions as well as conduct a weekly review session (typically 1–2 hours) with students.Contact the Student Success Center to learn more

 Additional Information and Resources